celery/celery/README.rst

 At this point, the task has been sent to the message broker.
 The message broker will hold on to the task until a celery worker server has successfully picked it up.

+*Note* If everything is just hanging when you execute ``delay``, please check that RabbitMQ is running, and that the user/password has access to the virtual host you configured earlier.

 Right now we have to check the celery worker logfiles to know what happened with the task.
 This is because we didn't keep the ``AsyncResult`` object returned